-Whether you're planning a straight-forward meeting, or a complex event over several sessions or days, it's important to keep in mind always the outcome – and how you are helping the group reach it.
+Whether you're planning a straight-forward meeting, or a complex event over several sessions or days, it's important to always keep in mind the outcome – and how you are helping the group reach it.

-If the event spans multiple sessions and topics, make sure you are clear about both the desired outcome and process for each one.
-And make sure you know how the outcome of each session or topic contributes to the outcome of the event overall.
+If the event spans multiple sessions and topics, make sure that you are clear about both the desired outcome and process for each one.
+And make sure that you know how the outcome of each session or topic contributes to the outcome of the event overall.

-If you've been asked to facilitate an event by someone else, make sure you consult him or her carefully as to the final "shape" of the event.
+If you've been asked to facilitate an event by someone else, make sure that you consult him or her carefully as to the final "shape" of the event.
 Even if they haven't been explicit about what they want, they probably have an idea of what they want, and will be unpleasantly surprised if this isn't delivered.

 Two key aspects of the design and planning are choosing the right group process, and designing a realistic agenda.